jrgleason/psql-getting-started/labs/joins_and_keys.md

           CONSTRAINT EMAIL_CHECK CHECK (EMAIL ~* '^[A-Za-z0-9._%-]+@[A-Za-z0-9.-]+[.][A-Za-z]+$')
         );

     1. The first constraint is a *foreign key relationship*.
 This is when a table requires an entry in another table.
 For this example we will use the concept of a **Person**.
-In our world a person **_MUST_** have an adress so we add the following `ADDRESS_ID SERIAL NOT NULL REFERENCES MAIN.ADDRESS(ID)`.
+In our world a person **_MUST_** have an address so we add the following `ADDRESS_ID SERIAL NOT NULL REFERENCES MAIN.ADDRESS(ID)`.
     1. The other constraint is a RegEx pattern used to make sure the email address is correct.
 I am just going to gloss over that for now.

 6. let's try to add a Person with an invalid Address ID. `INSERT INTO MAIN.PERSON (NAME,PHONE,EMAIL,ADDRESS_ID) VALUES ('John Doe','6142145417','a@b.com','420');`